METAL AGE INVADER 16%

 This migration of Asian Steppe nomads into the temperate regions further west changed culture and life on the European continent in a multitude of ways.
 Not only did the people of the Yamnaya culture bring their domesticated horses, wheeled vehicles, and metal tools; they are also credited for delivering changes to the social and genetic makeup of the region.
 By 2,800 BCE, evidence of new Bronze Age cultures, such as the Bell Beaker and Corded Ware, were emerging throughout much of Western and Central Europe.
 In the East around the Urals, a group referred to as the Sintashta emerged, expanding east of the Caspian Sea bringing with them chariots and trained horses around 4,000 years ago.

 These new cultures formed through admixture between the local European farming cultures and the newly arrived Yamnaya peoples.
-Research into the influence the Yamnaya culture had on the European continent has also challenged previously held linguistic theories of the origins of Indo-European language.
+Research into the influence the Yamnaya culture had on the European continent has also challenged previously tadalafil held linguistic theories of the origins of Indo-European language.
 Previous paradigms argued that the Indo-European languages originated from populations from Anatolia; however, present research into the Yamnaya cultures has caused a paradigm shift and linguists now claim the Indo-European languages are rooted with the Yamnaya peoples.

 By the Bronze Age, the Y-chromosome haplogroup R1b was quickly gaining dominance in Western Europe (as we see today) with high frequencies of individuals belonging to the M269 subclade.
-Ancient DNA evidence supports the hypothesis that the R1b was introduced best generic levitra overnight into mainland Europe by the Asian Steppe invaders coming from the Black Sea region.
+Ancient DNA evidence supports the hypothesis that the R1b was introduced prednisone into mainland Europe by the Asian Steppe invaders coming from the Black Sea region.
 Further DNA evidence suggests that a lactose tolerance originated from the Yamnaya or another closely tied steppe group.
 Current day populations in Northern Europe typically show a higher frequency of relatedness to Yamnaya populations, as well as earlier populations of Western European Hunter-Gatherer societies.